 Results and Discussions

 The checklist of hermit crabs was prepared with detailed of taxonomic position covering from phylum to species.
-There were 6 species identified from Vador site and GSFC Jetty at Sikka coast belonging to two sub classes, one order, one super family, one family, one subfamily and two genera.
+Six species were identified from Vador site and GSFC Jetty at Sikka coast belonging to two sub classes, one order, one super family, one family, one subfamily and two genera.
 Total numbers of individuals recorded from Vador site and GSFC Jetty at Sikka coast (Fig.1).
 The IUCN status showed that all the available species were Not Evaluated (NE) under the criteria of International Union for Conservation of Nature (IUCN).
 The check lists of hermit crabs from Vador site and GSFC Jetty at Sikka coast are presented in Table 1.

 Among two genera, Diogenidae has the largest representation with four species followed by the genera Clibanarius with two species.
 Six species of hermit crabs of the genus Clibanarius (Family: Diogenidae), namely, Clibanarius longitarsus (De Haan, 1849), C. padavensis (De Haan, 1888), and genus Diogenes (Family: Diogenidae), namely, Diogenes avarus (Heller, 1865), Diogenes Klaasi (Rahayu & Forest, 1995), Diogenes mannarensis (Henderson, 1893), Diogenes edwardsii (De Haan, 1849) were observed from Vador site and GFSC Jetty at Sikka coast, Gujarat.